ipatrina/KMS-Patrina/README.md

 - Sets the KMS grace period spanning multiple centuries.

 The advantage of using offline KMS activation with unlicensed Microsoft products is that it does not rely on the Internet or any third-party service, and covers the entire product line (Windows, Windows Server and Office), which is more appealing than any other known method.
-Copy-in and back "data.dat" is enough to activate other computers - they don't even need to run anything.
+Copy-over and back "data.dat" is enough to activate other computers - they don't even need to run anything.

 For practical considerations, I've set the default grace period from 1900-01-01 to 2199-12-31, which covers all possibilities of intentional or unintentional system time adjustments, ensuring the activation won't drop.
 And I have totally no interest on things like setting the activation to the year AD 6100 just for fun.